NU Bioscientist Program Overview

 In the winter quarter students will continue their studies in a Science Research Preparation course that will focus on preparing students with the skills and knowledge to have a successful undergraduate research experience at Northwestern.
 This course will help students develop written and oral presentations, including research proposals, and basic laboratory skills.
 Students in the NU Bioscientist program will be matched with a PhD student or postdoctoral fellow who will serve as a mentor in their chosen research laboratory.

-NU Bioscientist students who are successful in the fall and winter courses will receive a stipend and housing allowance to spend the summer after their freshman year in a research laboratory.
-The students are then encouraged to continue their projects and remain in the laboratory for independent study during the following school years and summers.
+NU Bioscientists will work full-time on their research projects in the summer between their freshman and sophomore year.
+NU Bioscientists are encouraged to continue their research beyond the summer and will be offered opportunities to do so.
 Gatherings of the NU Bioscientists will continue throughout their upperclass years to continue sharing and supporting their research experiences.
 During their junior and senior years, NU Bioscientists will be encouraged to themselves serve as mentors to budding scientists at the K-12 or early undergraduate level.